 Luke Litter vs Luke Humphries: Head-to-head record, past darts matches in TV finals and who has the edge in darts' battle for world No 1?

-Luke Littler and Luke Humphries will face each other in the World Grand Prix final, having previously met in the World Championship and Premier League finals; Watch the final live on Sunday from 8pm on Sky Sports+ and Sky Sports Main Event
+Luke Littler beat Luke Humphries in the World Grand Prix final, having previously met in the World Championship and Premier League finals; We take a look at their head-to-head record and past meetings in TV finals

-Luke Littler and Luke Humphries will go head-to-head once again in the Boyle Sports World Grand Prix final, the latest chapter in the growing generational rivalry between the world’s top two players
+Luke Littler regained bragging rights over Luke Humphries at the World Grand Prix, the latest chapter in the growing rivalry between the world’s top two players.

-The two lived up to their billing as pre-tournament favourites to reach Sunday's showpiece at the Mattioli Arena, with Littler following a dramatic final-leg thriller against Gerwyn Price by trashing Jonny Clayton 5-1 and Humphries despatching Danny Noppert 5-3.

 Humphries has topped the PDC Order of Merit since beating Littler to victory in the 2024 World Championship final at the Alexandra Palace, with both players winning multiple TV major titles and enjoying huge success over the two seasons since.